rgorby/MAGE/docs/source/quickStart/running/helioQuickStart.rst

 Note: Supported HPC systems only - NCAR Derecho and NASA Pleiades/Electra/Aitken (default Pleiades Broadwell nodes)

-To run ``gamhelio-makeitso.py`` you must first ensure you have a proper :doc"`python environment </building/install_python.md>` with the prerequisite packages, add the kaipy scripts to your path by running
+To run ``gamhelio-makeitso.py`` you must first ensure you have a proper python environment with the prerequisite packages, add the kaipy scripts to your path by running

 .. code-block:: shell